jjmontesl/cubetl/examples/sdmx/README.md

 Now run CubesViewer to inspect the dataset:

+    # Note: not yet working, please download and use CubesViewer manually!
     cubext cv

 This will start a local HTTP service running on port 8085 for CubesViewer studio.